rickwassing/cicada-develop/docs/overview-interface.rst

     - The 'View' menu is used to switch which Metric is displayed as the Acceleration Metric.
     - The 'Preprocess' menu concerns all Data processing steps that may be necessary before Analysis.
     - The 'Analysis' menu lists all options to Annotate each Epoch according to some thresholding method, or to define Events.
 Either way, the labels of these Annotated Epochs/Events are used to select segments of the Dataset for calculating Statistics.
-    - The 'Statistics' menu calculates average and daily Statistics, and if applicable, also calulates Statistics for Sleep Window Events and Custom Events.
+    - The 'Statistics' menu calculates average and daily Statistics, and if applicable, also calculates Statistics for Sleep Window Events and Custom Events.
     - The 'Window' menu is used as a patch for an open issue (`#4 on GitHub <https://github.com/rickwassing/cicada-develop/issues>`_).
 Whenever data panels are mispositioned, use this menu to realign them.
     - The 'Help' menu shows information about the software, the author, and the associated license, and provides a link to these documents.
 2. **Information Panel.** Shows all the information regarding the study, participant and recording (see :ref:`below <overview-interface-information-panel>`).